What are subterranean termites?

 Are subterranean termites dangerous?

 People rarely come into contact with subterranean termites, which means that termites are not directly dangerous to us.
 However, they are very dangerous to our structures.
-When termites find a way into the wooden structures on our properties to gather food for their colony, the damage they cause can be quite extensive and costly for home and business owners to repair.
+When termites find a way into the wooden structures on our properties to gather food for their colony, the damage they cause can be quite extensive and costly for home and business owners in Texas to repair.

 Why do I have a subterranean termite problem?